How do you paraphrase in APA format?

 8. Use plagiarism detection software, such as Turnitin or Grammarly, to identify any passages that may need further revision.

-9. If you are unsure about how to cite a specific source or need more guidance, consult the APA manual or your instructor for help.
+9. If you are unsure how to cite a specific source or need more guidance, consult the APA manual or your instructor for help.

 What are some examples of effective paraphrasing in APA?